top of page

 What about calcium?

-One proposed explanation is that higher calcium intake may affect vitamin D metabolism, although the exact mechanisms remain uncertain.
+One proposed explanation is that higher calcium intake may influence vitamin D metabolism, which may in turn affect processes involved in prostate cancer biology, although the exact mechanisms remain unclear.

-Calcium is also an important nutrient for bone health, particularly for men receiving prostate cancer treatments such as androgen deprivation therapy.
+Calcium is also important for bone health, particularly for men receiving treatments such as androgen deprivation therapy.

 Putting risk statistics into perspective